Wolf–Rayet star: Nomenclature

-The first three Wolf–Rayet stars to be identified, coincidentally all with hot O-class companions, had already been numbered in the HD catalogue.
+The first three Wolf–Rayet stars to be identified, coincidentally all with hot O-class companions, had already been numbered in the Henry Draper catalogue.
 These stars and others were referred to as Wolf–Rayet stars from their initial discovery but specific naming conventions for them would not be created until 1962 in the "fourth" catalogue of galactic Wolf–Rayet stars.
 The first three catalogues were not specifically lists of Wolf–Rayet stars and they used only existing nomenclature.

-The fourth catalogue numbered the Wolf–Rayet stars sequentially in order of right ascension.
+The fourth catalogue of Wolf-Rayet stars numbered them sequentially in order of right ascension.
 The fifth catalogue used the same numbers prefixed with MR after the author of the fourth catalogue, plus an additional sequence of numbers prefixed with LS for new discoveries.
-Neither of these numbering schemes is in common use.
+Neither of these numbering schemes remains in common use.